SemionV/doryn/devlog.md

 Tasks:
 * Dynamic module loading(plugin system)
-  * Deployment(install) of extensions and plugins during development
+  * Hot reload of plugins with file watchers
   * Configure and load plugins
-  * Hot reload of plugins via script commands and file watchers
 * Review and rework header includes(include only headers which are required be the source file), possibly use forward declaration
 * Install boost preliminary
 * CI/CD setup with GitLab